ChrLipp/notes-import/readme.md

 of wine over it), my last backup was long ago and I didn't sync into iCloud.

 So I found [apple_cloud_notes_parser](https://github.com/threeplanetssoftware/apple_cloud_notes_parser), a Perl script which showed me how to parse the data.
-However, they have a small bug in calculation the length of the data, so you will get only the first 27 chars or so of the note.
+However, they have a small bug in calculating the length of the data, so you will get only the first 27 chars or so of the note.

 I decided to port the code to Java (ok, to Groovy) to be able to fix that.
 I could have adopted the